 The spread of COVID-19, which is the disease caused by the new coronavirus, created a unique challenge for data protection experts.
-Instead of threatening data or applications, this disaster directly affects personnel.
-Because of social distancing and shelter-in-place orders, many employees must work remotely.
-Not all businesses' IT infrastructure can easily accommodate this shift.
+Instead of threatening data or applications, this disaster directly affected personnel.
+Because of social distancing and shelter-in-place orders, many employees had to work remotely.
+Not all businesses' IT infrastructure could easily accommodate this shift.

-In recent months, MDL AutoMation, based out of Roswell, Ga., has been testing a business continuity plan for when its employees can no longer come to work.
-This includes Carbonite software installed on all laptops, Dell DDPE encryption and Absolute DDS for asset tracking and security.
-This level of endpoint data protection is largely unnecessary when everyone works in the office, but MDL AutoMation manager of infrastructure Eric Gutmann said they may not have that option for long.
+MDL AutoMation, based out of Roswell, Ga., tested a business continuity plan for when its employees can no longer come to work.
+This included Carbonite software installed on all laptops, Dell DDPE encryption and Absolute DDS for asset tracking and security.
+This level of endpoint data protection is largely unnecessary when everyone works in the office, but MDL AutoMation manager of infrastructure Eric Gutmann said they realized they might not have that option for long.

 "We will be able to continue functioning as a company with all our employees working remotely as if they were in the office," Gutmann said.

 MDL is a software company that sells car tracking capabilities to car dealerships.
 It has a client base of about 250 dealerships and manages 1.4 TB of data gathered from IoT devices.

 Gutmann said he had VPN and remote desktop protocol (RDP) ready, and the switch to remote working and enhanced endpoint data protection was meant to be temporary.
 He prepared to implement it for two months.